top of page

 “The recent period of high numbers on feed has now flowed through the system as cattle finish programs.
 Encouragingly, with numbers remaining solid, this high turnoff is not indicating any move to reduce the capacity and intensity of current programs,” concluded Mr Garey.

-Australian beef exports lifted 12% year-on-year to a record 365,842 tonnes.
+Australian beef exports lifted 12% on the previous quarter to a record 365,842 tonnes.
 Grain fed beef made up 28% of this total volume, reaching its individual volume record lifting above 100,941 tonnes.

 Senior Market Information Analyst for MLA Erin Lukey supported the record total beef export figures by pointing to productive feedlots.